Rubella (German Measles)

 Can rubella be prevented?

-Measles, mumps, and rubella (MMR) is a childhood vaccination that protects against these 3 viruses.
-MMR makes most people immune to rubella.
+Measles, mumps, and rubella (MMR) is a childhood vaccine that protects against these 3 viruses.
+MMR makes most people immune to rubella (in addition to measles and mumps).
 People who have had rubella are immune for life.

 - If your symptoms get worse or you have new symptoms